portals-project/portals/README.md

 ## Examples
 Examples can be found in the [examples](examples/src/main/scala/portals/examples) directory.
 You can run an example by running the command `sbt examples/run`.

+## Tests
+The tests are located in the [test](core/src/test/scala/portals) directory.
+You can run the tests by running the command `sbt test`.